adknudson/thesis/docs/030-methods.md

 \end{figure}

 The best fit to the observed data is the quartic model, but it is too variable and doesn't capture the regular features of the data, so it does poorly for the out-of-sample prediction.
-The linear model suffers as well by being less biased and too inflexible to capture the structure of the data.
+The linear model suffers as well by being more biased and too inflexible to capture the structure of the data.
 The quadratic and cubic are in the middle, but the quadratic does well and makes fewer assumptions about the data.
 The quadratic model is just complex enough to predict well while making fewer assumptions.
-Information criteria is a way of weighing the prediction quality of a model against its complexity, and is arguably a better system for model selection/comparison than other goodness-of-fit statistics such as $R^2$ or p-values.
+Information criteria is a way of weighing the prediction quality of a model against its complexity, and is arguably a better system for model selection/comparison than other goodness-of-fit statistics such as $R^2$ or p-values [@burnham2002practical].

-A technique to evaluate predictive performance is cross validation, where the data is split into training data and testing data.
+A technique to evaluate predictive performance is cross validation, where the data is split into training data and testing data [@friedman2001elements].
 The model is fit to the training data, and then predictions are made with the testing data and compared to the observed values.
 This can often give a good estimate for out-of-sample prediction error.
 Cross validation can be extended into k-fold cross validation.
 The idea is to fold the data into $k$ disjoint partitions, and predict partition $i$ using the rest of the data to train on.
 The prediction error of the $k$-folds can then be averaged over to get an estimate for out-of-sample prediction error.

 Taking $k$-fold CV to the limit by letting $k$ equal the number of observations results in leave-one-out cross validation (LOOCV), where for each observation in the data, the model is fit to the remaining data and predicted for the left out observation. $k$-fold cross validation requires fitting the model $k$ times, which can be computationally expensive for complex Bayesian models.
 Thankfully there is a way to approximate LOOCV without having to refit the model many times.

 **Estimating cross validation error via Pareto-Smoothed-Importance Sampling**.
-LOOCV and many other evaluation tools such as the widely applicable information criterion (WAIC) rest on the log-pointwise-predictive-density (lppd), which measures deviance from some "true" probability distribution.
+LOOCV and many other evaluation tools such as the widely applicable information criterion [@watanabe2013widely] rest on the log-pointwise-predictive-density (lppd), which measures deviance from some "true" probability distribution.
 Typically we don't have the analytic form of the predictive posterior density, so instead we use $S$ MCMC draws to approximate the lppd [@vehtari2017practical]:

 \begin{equation}
-\mathrm{lppd}(y, \Theta) = \sum_i \log \frac{1}{S} \sum_s p(y_i | \Theta_s)
+\mathrm{lppd}(y, \Theta) = \sum_{i=1}^N \log \frac{1}{S} \sum_{s=1}^S p(y_i | \Theta_s)
 (\#eq:lppd)
 \end{equation}